Nissan delays decision on Ghosn successor

-TOKYO (Reuters) - Nissan Motor Co (7201.T) failed on Tuesday to nominate a successor to Carlos Ghosn as chairman of the carmaker in the wake of his arrest and dismissal for alleged financial misconduct last month, Kyodo News said.
+TOKYO (Reuters) - Nissan Motor Co (7201.T) failed on Tuesday to nominate a successor to Carlos Ghosn as chairman in the wake of his arrest and dismissal for alleged financial misconduct last month, a source familiar with the situation said.

 Ghosn could remain in detention until the end of the year because Tokyo prosecutors plan to rearrest him on a fresh claim of understating his income, the Sankei newspaper reported earlier on Tuesday.

-A three-member panel of external Nissan directors put off a decision on recommending a replacement for the jailed Ghosn, Kyodo News said, without citing sources for its information,
+A three-member panel of external Nissan directors put off a decision on recommending a replacement for the jailed Ghosn.

-The carmaker did not immediately reply to a request for a comment on the report.

 Ghosn’s arrest to face accusations including the under-reporting of income has triggered new attempts by Nissan to weaken Renault’s control of their Franco-Japanese alliance.